suurjaak/grepros/README.md

     --lines-per-field 2

-Start outputting from, or stop outputting at, message line number:
+Start message output from, or stop output at, message line number:

-    --start-line  2   (1-based if positive
+    --start-line  2   # (1-based if positive
-    --end-line   -2   (count back from total if negative)
+    --end-line   -2   # (count back from total if negative)

 Output only the fields where patterns find a match: